The Store Keeper

 It was dark.
 There were no lights.
 No electricity.
 It went on like that.
 I came out from the mosque when the shooting stopped.
 I stood up and when I heard there wasn’t any firing, I went home.

-The others at home were worried, crying, and thinkin about their children, their uncles and others who went to the mosque.
+The others at home were worried, crying, and thinking about their children, their uncles, and others who went to the mosque.
 Within an hour we knew who had died and who had survived.
 Those we survived just went home.
 Those who died were taken from the mosque directly to their funerals.

 I was very frightened.
 They were shooting in the mosque.
 But I managed to escape.